 Your immediate sphere of influence, or the immediate area in which you affect, is where you set your stuff on the beach and where you are in the water.
 Let’s start with your location on the beach.
 Here are some things you should look for.

 Choosing wisely can drastically affect your beach experience as well as others.
 If you have enough space, then you aren’t negatively affecting other people and they aren’t negatively affecting you.
-If you are far enough from the water you protect your stuff and minimize the risk of adding to the debris in the ocean.
-If you take into account the water access and conditions you minimize the risk of a dangerous incident in the water for yourself and/or other people.
+When you are far enough from the water, you protect your stuff and minimize the risk of adding to the debris in the ocean.
+If you consider the water access and conditions you minimize the risk of a dangerous incident for yourself and/or others.
 Be aware of your surroundings in and out of the water.
 Make sure the place that you choose to swim isn’t in a rip current or near surfers.
 Be safe and have fun!